Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/References.md

 Saunders, A., & Allen, L. (2002). *Credit Risk Measurement: New Approaches to Value at Risk and Other Paradigms* (2nd ed.).

 Vasicek, O. (1984).
-Credit valuation. *KMV Corporation Working Paper*.
+Credit valuation.
+KMV Corporation.

 Zhang, D., Zhou, H., & Zhu, H. (2009).
 Explaining credit default swap spreads with the equity volatility and jump risks of individual firms.